GiorgosKarantonis/Adversarial-Attacks-with-Relativistic-AdvGAN/README.md

 Although it would be ideal to know the exact model that we want to attack, in real case applications this is almost impossible.
 Thus most of the attacks performed in the real world fall into the black box category, but this doesn't mean that we should simply discard the white box setting.
 In research, we may have knowledge about some models and try to attack them in order to evaluate the performance of a adversarial attack model.
 Apart from that even in the real world we may know that a target model is based on an existing model, for which we have some knowledge, and leverage this knowledge to better approximate the target model architecture.
 In the case where we want to attack a completely unknown model, meaning we want to perform a black box attack, the workaround is to first try to approximate the target model by feeding it various examples and observing the results.
 Since a trained Neural Network is nothing more than a learned function, we can approximate this function to some extent with good results in some cases.

 ### Fast Gradient Sign Method
-One of the simplest ways to perform adversarial attacks is the Fast Gradient Sign Method(FGSM) which is a non-iterative method proposed by Ian Goodfellow et al..
+One of the simplest ways to construct adversarial examples is the Fast Gradient Sign Method(FGSM), a non-iterative method presented in the paper "Explaining and Harnessing Adversarial Examples".
 The idea behind this method is to take a step the size of which is defined by a hyperparameter, epsilon, towards the direction that is defined by the gradient of the loss function with respect to the example. .
 Due to the fact that this method is a non iterative one and its function relies solely on the hyperparamer epsilon and the direction that is obtained by the gradient, its main contribution is the exposure of the existance of adversarial examples and cannot be considered a proper way to perform adversarial attacks.

 ![panda-gibbon](https://github.com/GiorgosKarantonis/Adversarial-Attacks/blob/master/img/panda_gibbon.png)